hermit-os/kernel/README.md

 0. Please make sure that you cloned this repository and all its submodules.
 1. The build process works currently only on x86-based Linux systems.
 2. To configure the system, run the *configure* script in the directory, which contains this *README*.
-Fine tuning of the installation directories e.g. with the flag `--prefix` is currently not supported.
+Fine tuning of the installation directories, e.g., with the flag `--prefix` is currently not supported.
 HermitCore, the cross-compiler and the demo applications will be installed in subdirectories of this repository.
-Please find in section *Tips* (at the end of this *README*) hints to enable optimization for the target processor.
+At the end of this *README* in section *Tips* you find hints to enable optimization for the target processor.
-3. The command `make` build the Linux kernel, the HermitCore kernel, the corss-compiler and the demo applications.
+3. The command `make` build the Linux kernel, the HermitCore kernel, the cross-compiler, and the demo applications.
 4. To start a virtual machine and to boot a small Linux version use the command `make qemu`.
-Per default, the virtual machine has 10 cores, 2 NUMA nodes and 8 GByte RAM.
-To increase or to decrease the machine size, the label `qemu` in the Makefile has to be modified.
+Per default, the virtual machine has 10 cores, 2 NUMA nodes, and 8 GiB RAM.
+To increase or to decrease the machine size, the label `qemu` in the Makefile has to be modified accordingly.
 5. Inside the VM runs a small Linux system, which already includes the patches for HermitCore.
-For each NUMA node (= HermitCore isle) is a directory called `isleX` in `/sys/hermit` , where `X` represents the number of the NUMA node.
+Per NUMA node (= HermitCore isle) there is a directory called `isleX` under `/sys/hermit` , where `X` represents the NUMA node ID.
 The demo applications are located in the directories `/hermit/usr/{tests,benchmarks}`.
 A HermitCore loader is already registered.
-By starting a HermitCore application, a proxy will be started on the Linux system, while the HermitCore binary will be started on isle 0 with cpu 1.
+By starting a HermitCore application, a proxy will be executed on the Linux system, while the HermitCore binary will be started on isle 0 with cpu 1.
 To change the default behavior, the environment variable `HERMIT_ISLE` is used to specify the (memory) location of the isle, while the environment variable `HERMIT_CPUS` is used to specify the cores.
-For instance, `HERMIT_ISLE=1 HERMIT_CPUS="3-5" /hermit/usr/tests/hello` starts a HelloWorld demo on the HermitCore isle 1, which used the cores 3 to 5.
+For instance, `HERMIT_ISLE=1 HERMIT_CPUS="3-5" /hermit/usr/tests/hello` starts a HelloWorld demo on the HermitCore isle 1, which uses the cores 3 to 5.
 The output messages are forwarded to the Linux proxy and printed on the Linux system.
-6. HermitCore's kernel messages of `isleX` are available via `cat /sys/hermit/isleX/log`, where `X` represents the isle.
+6. HermitCore's kernel messages of `isleX` are available via `cat /sys/hermit/isleX/log`.
-7. It exists an virtual IP devices between HermitCore isles and the Linux system (see output of `ifconfig`).
+7. There is a virtual IP device for the communication between the HermitCore isles and the Linux system (see output of `ifconfig`).
 Per default, the Linux system has the IP address `192.168.28.1`.
 The HermitCore isles starts with the IP address `192.168.28.2` for isle 0 and is increased by one for every isle.
 8. More HermitCore applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEmu.

 ## Building and testing HermitCore on a real machine